maitriatma/maitriatma/README.md

 - 🌱 I’m currently learning Java Script and Python.

-- ❓ Ask me about anything related to HTML, CSS and JanaScript
+- ❓ Ask me about anything related to HTML, CSS and JavaScript